For students from partner universities

 Q. What is it like living in the university housing?
 Are single-room apartments available?

-The university housing apartments are not student dormitories, so your lifestyle will be the same as that of an ordinary Japanese student.
-Meals are not included, so you will need to cook for yourself.
+A. The university housing apartments are not student dormitories, so your lifestyle will be the same as that of an ordinary Japanese student.
+Meals are not included, so you will need to provide for yourself.
 Single-room apartments are not available.
 You will share an apartment with two roommates.

 Q. Can I live in an apartment that I rent for myself?